metabase/metabase/docs/users-guide/09-multi-series-charting.md

 - New users per day vs. returning users per day.
 - Orders per day from a few different product lines.

-### In Metabase there are two main ways to get data side-by-side.
+### Two ways to display data side-by-side.

-1. Combining two existing saved questions that share a common dimension (like time) on a dashboard

-e.g. Let me see revenue over time and cost over time together.
+1. **Combining two existing saved questions** that share a common dimension (like time) on a dashboard.
+For example, let me see revenue over time and cost over time together.

-2. Asking a question that involves multiple dimensions in the query builder (or in SQL if you’re fancy).

-e.g. The count of users by region over time.
+2. **Asking a question that involves multiple dimensions** in the query builder (or in SQL, if you’re fancy).
+Example: the count of users by region over time.

 ### Combining two existing saved questions